MosesSupposes/Purescript-By-Example/text/chapter6.md

   ...
 ```

-These two type class instances are provided in the `purescript-prelude` library.
+These two type class instances are provided in the `prelude` library.

 When the program is compiled, the correct type class instance for `Show` is chosen based on the inferred type of the argument to `show`.
 The selected instance might depend on many such instance relationships, but this complexity is not exposed to the developer.